banana-cream-Pi/English-words-list/README.md

  + If you want a list of all words that are three letters long and start with 'A', you'd type `letterA3` into the python shell after running the code.
 This works for all 26 letters and up to 24 letter words.

  + If you want a list of all words type `word_list` into the python shell after running the code.

+ + If you want a list of all words that contains the letter 'A' you can enter `conatins_letterA` this works for all 26 letters

 So `letterT` gives all words that start with 'T', `letter5` gives all five letter words, and `letterT5` gives all five letter words that start with 'T'